 Our projects are creative, fun and engaging allowing children to learn and explore things that interest them in detail, whilst they play alongside their friends.
 Our Projects are not decided by our educators – rather they are discussed with the children during group times, and then agreed upon together.
 Every child that attends our centre leaves with a beautiful portfolio that captures some of the many learnings that occur whilst they are with us on their learning journey.

 We value diversity and encourage our community to embrace our different cultures.
 Harmony day is an exciting event held every year, where families come to share food and celebrate what makes us unique.

 We love our parents getting involved in our programs and day to day special events.
 Ideas and suggestions for learning opportunities can be added to the parent input sheets, and nothing thrills our children more than to see their family members in their classrooms sharing a special talent with all their friends like cooking, musical instruments, occupations, etc. These can be arranged through reception.

 Reggio EmiliaLearn more about the Reggio Emilia philosophy.Developed after World War II by a teacher, Loris Malaguzzi, with the help of parents and teachers in the villages around Reggio Emilia in Northern Italy.
 One of their many principles are that children are endowed with “a hundred languages” through which they can express their ideas.
 Reggio Emilia is based on principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.
 Children are successful, competent and capable learners.

 Please use the form below to request further information about our centres.
-When you are ready to join us, please fill out your specific details on the Pre-enrolment form.
+When you are ready to join us, please fill out your specific details on the waiting list / pre-enrolment form.

 We’d love to introduce you to our caring, experienced educators and show you around our purpose-built centres – small vibrant communities where your child will thrive.